Estimatable variation neural networks and their application to scalar hyperbolic conservation laws: Numerical Experiments

 For all test cases we used the entropy-entropy flux pair $(S,Q)$ given by $S(u) = \frac{1}{2}u^2$ and $Q(u) = \frac{1}{3}u^3$.
 We used uniform Cartesian mesh for the test volumes with $t_k-t_{k-1} = 2^{-7} = x_m-x_{m-1}$ for all $k=1,\dots,K$, $m=1,\dots,M$.
 Instead of calculating integrals over $[t_{k-1},t_k] \times \{x_m\}$ or $\{t_k\}\times [x_{m-1},x_m]$, we computed the respective average over the set.
 The integration tolerance was set to $\mathcal{E}_\text{int}=5e-3$.
 This corresponds to an integration tolerance of $5/2^{7}/10^{3}\approx 4e-5$ for the integrals over faces of the grid.

-Similar as for the test cases for ODEs, we used a modified version of the loss function for optimization.
-As in the previous section, causal training \cite{wang2022respecting} was employed.
-More precisely, we changed $\Loss^\text{pde}$ to
+We used a modified version of the loss function to simplify the optimization problem.
+In particular, we employ causal training \cite{wang2022respecting} to incentivize the network to learn earlier values before later ones.
+More precisely, we change $\Loss^\text{pde}$ to

 with $w_1=1$ and for $k=2,\dots, K_n$

 Here, we chose

 The same modification was applied to the entropy inequality.
 In this case, $\veta$ is replaced by $S(\veta)$ in (\ref{eq:causalTrainigEps}).